Owen-Langfield/KmapPy/README.md

 ## Status

-- Functions as a boolean algebra minmiser using a Karnaugh map inspired algorithm.
+- Functions as a Boolean algebra minimiser using a Karnaugh map inspired algorithm.
 - Very little input validation, the program may crash with an incorrect input.

 ## Future Work

-- A visualiser of the kmap algorithm could be implemented.
+- A visualiser of the K-map algorithm could be implemented.
 - The complete state machine design process could be implemented into the program.
-State machine diagram -> transiton table -> boolean algebra expression -> final circuit.
+State machine diagram -> transition table -> Boolean algebra expression -> final circuit.
 The 3rd step is complete.